 Constitutional rights provide a framework for legal protections that help safeguard minority groups against discrimination and injustice.
 These protections can include:

-• Anti-Discrimination Laws: Laws that prohibit discrimination based on race, gender, religion, or sexual orientation.
+• Anti-Discrimination Laws: Laws that prohibit discrimination based on race, gender, religion, or sexual orientation, often backed by constitutional equal protection clauses.

-• Affirmative Action: Policies designed to improve opportunities for historically marginalized groups.
+• Affirmative Action: Policies designed to improve opportunities for historically marginalized groups, such as race-conscious admissions or hiring preferences.

-• Voting Rights: Laws that ensure equal access to the electoral process for all citizens, regardless of their background.
+• Voting Rights: Laws that ensure equal access to the electoral process for all citizens, regardless of their background, and that combat voter suppression tactics.

 Landmark Cases in Constitutional Law